President

 Con Statements

-Do you support the continued funding of $3.16, (of which $0.50 for Return to Aid*) per ASUCSB membership per quarter and $2.28 for summer quarter for the Community Affairs Board (CAB)?
+Do you support the continued funding of $1.03, (of the $1.03 collected, $0.05 is for the administrative assessment, and $0.26 is for Return to Aid) per ASUCSB Membership per quarter (fall, winter, spring) for the Commission on Student Well Being (COSWB)?

 Pro Statements